jallmann/tls-interop/README.md

 To swap client and server, you need to run it twice.

-The run.sh script makes it easier to run a certain configuration of shims and test cases, provided the shims for nss, boringssl and openssl executables are can be found in the default locations as specified under Cargo Test Instructions.
+The run.sh script makes it easier to run a certain configuration of shims and test cases, provided the shims for nss, boringssl and openssl executables can be found in the default locations as specified under Cargo Test Instructions.

 Example:

 ```
-./run.sh -m loopback -c cipher_cases/all_cipher_cases_71.json -v
+./run.sh -m loopback -c cases.json -v
 ```

 -v is for verbose output.
 -m is for mode, the configuration of shims used as client and server.
 -c is for case file, the file with test cases.

-All available modes are: loopback, boring_client, boring_server, ossl_client, ossl_server.
+All available modes are: all, loopback, boring_client, boring_server, ossl_client, ossl_server.

 Cargo Test Instructions